The SpotMe - Veeva native integration module provides all that is required to connect Veeva with the SpotMe platform.

 A common practice when preparing an event with live streams is to use test live streams, in order to prepare and verify the platform set-up.
 These test live streams need to be excluded from the attendance tracking and engagement statistics that are collected via the SpotMe platform and sent back to Veeva.

-- When the Track attendance per session setting is unchecked in the two data types, SpotMe considers that test live streams are live streams which have a duration of less than 11 minutes, or have less than 11 attendees.
+- When the Track stats per session setting is unchecked in the two data types, SpotMe considers that test live streams are live streams which have a duration of less than 11 minutes, or have less than 11 attendees.

 Support and troubleshooting